podsixisjerks/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 The `--rmi all` option removes not only the containers and network that it created for your app, but also the images.
 This is a good thing to do since images take up a lot of space, if you're done with them you want to make sure to get rid of them.

-- [ ] Run `docker images` to confirm that they are indeed gone.
+- [X] Run `docker images` to confirm that they are indeed gone.

 #### Another Note About Saving Memory

 **This part is important, please read.** Remember how I mentioned that Docker uses up quite a bit of memory when you forget to clean up after yourself?
 Well the volumes that you have been using in these containers are a chief culprit. **After messing around with Docker for the first time, I accumulated like 3 gigabytes of volumes on my machine.
 Oops. **Don't be like me.
 Clean up your volumes**

-- [ ] Remove ALL your containers using `docker ps -a` and `docker rm -f <container-names>`
+- [X] Remove ALL your containers using `docker ps -a` and `docker rm -f <container-names>`

-- [ ] Run the command `docker volume ls` to see all the volumes on your machine.
+- [X] Run the command `docker volume ls` to see all the volumes on your machine.
 Despite the fact that they there are no containers on your machine anymore, the volumes are left behind.
 There are some strategies you can use to clean these up:

 - Use the -v option when using the `docker-compose down` command.
 This will delete any volumes associated with the containers you are deleting.

 - Use `docker volume prune` - This will remove any dangling volumes that are not currently associated with a container.
 This command will ask you to confirm that you want to do this and then tell you how much memory it reclaimed.
 It's usually quite a lot!

-- Using the `--rm` option when spinning up containers with the `docker run` command will not only remove the container when it it stopped, but it will also remove its volume!
+- Using the `--rm` option when spinning up containers with the `docker run` command will not only remove the container when it is stopped, but it will also remove its volume!
 The more you know.

-- [ ] Run the command `docker volume prune` to get rid of the dangling volumes on your machine.
+- [X] Run the command `docker volume prune` to get rid of the dangling volumes on your machine.
 Type `y` then enter when asked to confirm.

-- [ ] Revel in all the disk space you reclaimed.
+- [X] Revel in all the disk space you reclaimed.

 That's it!
 I hope you enjoyed learning about Docker Compose!
 After typing out every command to get your apps running in the previous Modules, it's easy to appreciate all that Compose does for you.
 It saves a ton of time and brainpower that you could otherwise be using so solve bigger challenges... like how to scale your app!
 Luckily for you, that's the topic of our next Module -> [Module 7 - Docker Swarm for Scaling](https://github.com/dylanlrrb/Please-Contain-Yourself/tree/master/7-Docker_Swarm_For_Scaling)